 8. Connect your headphone to the laptop (and put on your headphones)

 You are now listening to the knock sensor output in real time.

-Adjust the gain the APO Equalizer software to get the volume you need.
+Adjust the gain in the APO Equalizer software to get the volume you need.

-The beauty of this solution is that you can listen to the knock sensor signal in the background while you use the laptop for other things eg tuning the engine.
+The beauty of this solution is that you can listen to the knock sensor signal in the background while you use the laptop for other things eg tuning the engine ignition timing.

 The next level

 As I wrote above, if you need more features such as visual indications, knock signals for ECUs, permanent installation or datalogging then the next step would be to buy an off the shelf knock detection solution.

 The DIY knock sensor is purely for hearing engine knock, nothing more.